 These are some of the many initiatives that YES undertakes in the course of a year, thanks in no small part to the generous support of people like you.

-Last year, in total, YES:
+Last year, we:

 • served 4,048 clients (29% held an undergraduate degree; 17% held a Masters or PhD);